 It requires manufacturers to design such products and services in a way that the data is easily accessible and to be transparent on what data is being generated, if and how the data will be used by the manufacturer, and how users can access them.
 The provisions preserve the possibility for manufacturers to access and use data from products or related services that they offer when contractually agreed with the user.
 In addition, there is an obligation on data holders (manufacturers of third parties) to make such data available to third parties upon request by the users.

 Article 5 expands this right to include the right to share data with third parties.
-Upon request of the user, or a third party authorized by the user, the data holder needs to make data available to a third party “without undue delay, free of charge to the user, of the same quality as is available to the data holder and, where applicable, continuously and in real-time”.
-However such data cannot be shared with undertakings designated as gatekeepers pursuant to the upcoming Digital Markets Act who are also banned from soliciting or incentivizing users to request making data available to them.
+Upon request of the user, or a third party authorized by the user, the data holder needs to make data available to a third party “without undue delay, free of charge to the user, of the same quality as is available to the data holder and, where applicable, continuously and in real-time.”
+However, such data cannot be shared with undertakings designated as gatekeepers pursuant to the upcoming Digital Markets Act, which are also banned from soliciting or incentivizing users to request making data available to them.

 Finally, article 7 excludes data generated by the use of products manufactured or related services provided by micro and small enterprises that are not economically dependent on another enterprise from obligations established in this chapter.